Cleveland (Qld)

 The level of cultural diversity witnessed in Cleveland was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Cleveland has a cultural diversity level above average, with 9.1% of its population speaking a language other than English at home and 30.4% born overseas.
-Christianity is the predominant religion in Cleveland, comprising 55.4% of the population, compared to 52.8% across Greater Brisbane.
-The top three ancestry groups in Cleveland are English (34.2%), Australian (21.5%), and Irish (9.4%).
+Cleveland has a higher than average cultural diversity, with 9.1% speaking a language other than English at home and 30.4% born overseas.
+Christianity is the dominant religion in Cleveland, making up 55.4%, compared to 47.8% across Greater Brisbane.
+The top three ancestry groups are English (34.2%), Australian (21.5%), and Irish (9.4%).

 Frequently Asked Questions - Diversity